delafer/traiNNer-redux/options/train/ParagonSR2/readme.md

   - HR residual head:
     - is a dedicated, lightweight corrector:
       - designed to adjust, not overwrite, the Magic upsample result.
+## Integrated two-stage refinement (built-in 1x restorer idea)

+A common practical idea for high-quality SR is a two-stage pipeline:

+1. Train a strong 2x SISR model.
+2. Run it on LR inputs to produce enhanced-but-imperfect outputs.
+3. Train a separate 1x restoration model:
+   - input: the 2x model outputs,
+   - target: clean HR,
+   so the 1x model learns to remove artifacts and polish details left by the first stage.

+ParagonSR2 embeds this concept directly into a single architecture:

+- The LR backbone:
+  - plays the role of the primary SISR model,
+  - learns to reconstruct structure and detail efficiently in low-resolution space.
+- The Magic Kernel Sharp 2021 upsampler:
+  - lifts features to the target resolution with a principled, sharp, alias-aware kernel.
+- The HR residual refinement head:
+  - behaves like an integrated 1x restoration stage:
+    - it only sees the upsampled representation,
+    - it is trained end-to-end to:
+      - clean halos and ringing,
+      - fix subtle artifacts,
+      - refine micro-texture and edges,
+    - without overhauling the entire image.

+This design gives you the benefits of a two-stage SR→restorer pipeline:
+- artifact correction is explicit and learnable,
+- complexity stays low (a small HR head, not a whole second network),
+- everything is trained jointly and exported as one compact, deployment-ready model.

   - This three-step structure:
     - aligns with how high-quality SR is used in practice:
       - reconstruct → upscale → polish.